vbookshelf/Offline-MedAi-Console/README.md

 <br>

-Built for Hacker-Clinicians.
 The MedAi Console is a transparent, offline-first and privacy-first multimodal AI console where clinicians can talk, type, show images, adjust parameters and create AI tools.
 Uses Flask for the backend, Whisper for Speech-to-Text (STT), Kokoro for Text-to-Speech (TTS), and Ollama to serve the Large Language Model (LLM).

 The console is powered by Google's MedGemma 4B model.
 MedGemma is a multi-skilled medical model.<br>
 It can interpret medical images in four specialities: